 |Municipal Buildings||4 – 10|

 |Police Stations||4 – 10|

 |Waiting Rooms, Public||4|

-Please note that the above list identifies ACH rates without special consideration for industrial/commercial processes that may introduce air contaminants into the air that should be controlled through the use of local exhaust ventilation.
+Please note, the above list identifies ACH rates without special consideration for industrial/commercial processes that may introduce air contaminants into the air that should be controlled through the use of local exhaust ventilation.

-The second method is to introduce a tracer gas into the air and measure it’s decline over time to determine the ACH.
+The second method involves using a tracer gas in the measured air and recording its decline over time to determine the ACH.

-Using a velometer, thermometer or vane anemometer, taking airflow measurements at all the exhaust and air supply points including all the local exhausts that may be used to control specific operations.
+Using a velometer, thermometer or vane anemometer, the industrial hygienist takes airflow measurements at all the exhaust and air supply points, including all the local exhausts that may be used to control specific operations.
 The calculation of ACH is simple.